-Oklahoma health officials strongly recommend child immunizations, reminding each year that the vaccinations are required for attending school in the state.
+Oklahoma health officials strongly recommend child immunizations, reminding parents each year that the vaccinations are required for attending school in the state.
 And community groups even provide free shots for kids regularly.
 However, some parents are opposed to immunizations for various reasons, and the Oklahoma Immunization Act, passed in 1970, allows exemptions to this requirement.
-Below is detailed information on Oklahoma immunization exemptions, ways to avoid getting your child's vaccinations if you so choose.
+Below is detailed information on Oklahoma immunization exemptions, for ways to avoid getting your child's vaccinations if you so choose.

 Before any child can be admitted to any school, public or private, in the state of Oklahoma, parents must show certification of immunizations.
 Required vaccines are Diphtheria, Tetanus and Pertussis; Poliomyelitis; Measles, Mumps and Rubella; Hepatitis B; Hepatitis A; and Varicella (chickenpox).
 There are very specific dosage and requirements, so ask your doctor or see the Oklahoma Department of Health's current regulations document.

 The decision, of course, is a parent's to make.
 However, as noted above, the state health department, and in fact, nearly every authority on health, supports a vaccination schedule for children.
 Unfortunately, there is a great deal of misinformation out there about immunizations, and this misinformation sometimes causes parents to opt out of vaccinating their children.
 Whatever choice you make, it is important to be informed and knowledgeable.
 Talk to your doctor and health department officials, and review this list of popular vaccination myths before making up your mind.

 What Are the Allowed Reasons for Vaccination Exemption?